apes-suite/aotus/README.md

 This will build a html directory in the build directory with the resulting documentation.
 Note, that this requires an installed doxygen.
-It is also online available as
+It is also online available at
 [Aotus documentation](https://geb.sts.nt.uni-siegen.de/aotus).

 ### Example